-As little as 15 minutes ago, I was at a local park doing pull ups (16 in one go.
-Personal best!).
-While I was at it, a group of 5 kids, the eldest not more than 9 years old, came rushing into the park.
+In October 2016, I had a curious experience about the attitude of Indians towards environment, religion and festivals.
+On the evening of Dussehra, a group of 5 kids, the eldest not more than 9 years old, came rushing into the local park while I was exercising.
 They were very excited.
 One of them was carrying a figure; a crude figure of what had to be their depiction of Ravana.

 Signifying this victory, a statue/doll of Ravana (of varying sizes) are burnt all over India.
 It is a representation of burning away all the evil in our lives and starting life afresh.
 Those kids, were clearly going to do the same.
 There was just one problem that I saw.

 The doll they had made was of cardboard and thermocol.

 They lit the figure and watched it burn.
 As it burnt, they began to inch away from it shouting, “There’s smoke!
 It smells!”
 Sadly, they did not realize the significance of what they were saying.
 These were kids from economically disadvantaged background, they may not have taken school very seriously; yet they were able to sense that their burning was causing some sort of disturbance in their surrounding air.
 As the last of the figure burnt, the joy on their faces returned and they rushed out of the park to continue with whatever caught their fancy.
 They left behind ashes, smoke and me, deep in thought.

 “What evil are we burning away by adding pollutants into our atmosphere?”
 I wondered.